ghost-wolves/cpluspluscode/README.md

 Finds the absolute value of a number and the sum of two numbers.

 ### Exercise 2 - Calculator Operation
 Creates a simple calculator that can add, subtract, multiply and divide.
-Uses enum class, constructors and methods.
+Uses an enum class, constructors and methods.